 NL 2401 DM Alphen a/d Rijn

-E-mail submissions are preferred, but reviews may also be sent on computer diskette.
+E-mail submissions are preferred, but reviews may also be sent on CD or DVD.

 Each review should be preceded by a heading in standard BABESCH format listing the book to be reviewed, number of pages and illustrations, publisher, year of publication, price (if available), and ISBNumber: